 Many people think perfectionism helps them achieve their goals and get better results.

-American culture continues to encourage perfectionism despite all of the research that indicates perfectionism is associated with increased anxiety, depression, suicidal behavior, eating disorders, relationship and health problems.*
+Western culture continues to encourage perfectionism despite all of the research1 that indicates perfectionism is associated with increased anxiety, depression, suicidal behavior, eating disorders, relationship issues, and health problems.

 What is perfectionism?

 We need to recognize that perfectionism is not helpful – it’s not making us more successful, confident, attractive, or happier.
-It’s adding unnecessary stress and pressure and ultimately making our lives harder -- not better.
-So, in order to stop chasing after perfection once and for all, and learn to accept ourselves, we have to face some ugly truths about perfectionism.
+It adds unnecessary stress and pressure and ultimately makes our lives harder–not better.

 The truth about perfectionism